 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

-Take this medicine with food.
+You may take this medicine with or without food.
 Do not heat this medicine (eg, microwave) or add to heated foods or liquids.
 Do not take this medicine in its dry form.

 - Measure 1/3 cup of water.
 Pour half of the water into a glass.